-We are guessing most of you don’t have a month to travel around Tuscany, so we came up with 5 days Tuscany travel itinerary which shows you all the must places in this romantic Italian region.
-To do this Tuscany travel itinerary, we would recommend you to rent a car (at least for one part of the tour).
+We are guessing most of you don’t have a month to travel around Tuscany, so we came up with this 5 perfect days in Tuscany itinerary, which shows you all the must places in this romantic Italian region.
+Rent a car and enjoy the ride.

 Our Tuscany itinerary starts in Florence.
 If you plan to arrive in Florence before lunch, walk around the city center, which is like an outdoor art gallery.
 If you are into art, you will probably want to visit some galleries here as well.
 It is worth it, but make sure, to still have time for your Il Duomo (city’s cathedral) climb, Ponte Vecchio and Piazzele Michelangelo for the sunset.